Abies balsamea: Native American ethnobotany

-The Native Americans use it for a variety of medicinal purposes.
+Native Americans use it for a variety of medicinal purposes.

 The Abenaki use the gum for slight itches and as an antiseptic ointment.
-They stuff the leaves, needles and wood into pillows as a panacea.
+They stuff the leaves, needles, and wood into pillows as a panacea.

 The Algonquin people of Quebec apply a poultice of the gum to open sores, insect bites, boils and infections, use the needles as a sudatory for women after childbirth and for other purposes, use the roots for heart disease, use the needles to make a laxative tea, and use the needles for making poultices.

 The Atikamekw chew the sap as a cold remedy, and use the boughs as mats for the tent floor.

 The Cree use the pitch for menstrual irregularity, and take an infusion of the bark and sometimes the wood for coughs.
-They use the pitch and grease used as an ointment for scabies and boils.
+They use the pitch and grease as an ointment for scabies and boils.
 They apply a poultice of pitch applied to cuts.
 They also use a decoction of pitch and sturgeon oil used for tuberculosis, and take an infusion of bark for tuberculosis.
 They also use the boughs to make brush shelters and use the wood to make paddles.

 The Innu people grate the inner bark and eat it to benefit their diet.

 The Iroquois use a steam from a decoction of branches as a bath for rheumatism and parturition, and ingest a decoction of the plant for rheumatism.
 They take a compound decoction for colds and coughs, sometimes mixing it with alcohol.
 They apply a compound decoction of the plant for cuts, sprains, bruises and sores.
 They apply a poultice of the gum and dried beaver kidneys for cancer.
 They also take a compound decoction in the early stages of tuberculosis, and they use the plant for bedwetting and gonorrhea.

 The Maliseet use the juice of the plant as a laxative, use the pitch in medicines, and use an infusion of the bark, sometimes mixed with spruce and tamarack bark, for gonorrhea.
 They use the needles and branches as pillows and bedding, the roots as thread, and use the pitch to waterproof seams in canoes.